 Suspicion confirmed.
 “Bull…shit…bull…shit…it all sounds like bullshit to me, to me…”

-[Regressives] are tremendously excited about a study that purports to show that kids raised religiously are less nice than atheist children:"There are no solutions; there are only trade-offs."
+[Regressives] are tremendously excited about a study that purports to show that kids raised religiously are less nice than atheist children:"Our Constitution was made only for a moral and religious people.
+It is wholly inadequate to the government of any other."

 Please, please let me count the ways in which I part ways with what I perceive as a ridiculous excuse for science.